 Case Study: Domino’s Restaurant Data Management

-Domino’s has been able to manage, maintain and use customer data to market and promote its product in the right set of direction, resulting in the exponential growth the pizza chain over the years.
+Domino’s has been able to manage, maintain and use customer data to market and promote its product in the right set of direction, resulting in the exponential growth of the pizza chain over the years.
 World’s largest pizza chain founded in 1960, having a presence in more than 81 countries with over 12,350 locations has mastered the art of retaining customers and bring them back again and again with the efforts of marketing, loyalty programs, and its robust service.

-As per the company, it boasts 90 percent US awareness rate and sent direct mailers to 70 million in customers in the US alone.
+As per the company, it boasts a 90 percent US awareness rate and sent direct mailers to 70 million in customers in the US alone.
 With nearly 12,000 locations each store of Domino’s manages all the consumer data in one particular area of its presence which is analyzed to design different type of promotions and customer loyalty program.

 If we talk about India specifically, the Jubilant food works which hold master franchise of Domino’s manages 900 stores across the country, and uses different data modeling techniques and analytics to design and map new promotions and offers for its consumers.
 These offers vary from locations to locations and by determining at the customer lifecycle.

 For instance, a welcome an email is sent to first-time customers.
 For loyal customers, emails are different or a special discount scheme can be sent to regular customers.
-So, the mailers, promotions offer are completely determined by the data collected which helps in depicting the individual customer behaviour, frequency, taste preferences, family size, and background.
+So, the mailers, promotions offer are completely determined by the data collected which helps in depicting the individual customer behavior, frequency, taste preferences, family size, and background.

-Thus, we can say that if we keep customer data updated, analyze it on a timely basis to study market as well consumer behaviour then even a small restaurant or food outlet can get hold its loyal customers and attract new ones.
+Thus, we can say that if we keep customer data updated, analyze it on a timely basis to study market as well consumer behavior then even a small restaurant or food outlet can get hold its loyal customers and attract new ones.
 A lot of Point of Sale software come with the features which help in restaurant data management.
 They also help you to send SMS and emails to your customers based on the customer lifecycle.
 The cost of all of these activities is very less if compared to attract a new customer who is reached by different mediums of offline and online marketing.
 These activities not just hold the loyal customers but also help in boosting sales with repeat orders.